Skip to main content

 Kimmerer will present on "Indigenous Wisdom and Scientific Knowledge" from the perspective of a mother, plant ecologist, decorated professor and enrolled member of the Citizen Potawatomi Nation.

 Kimmerer is a State University of New York Distinguished Teaching Professor of Environmental Science and Forestry.
-She also serves as the founder
+She also serves as the

 By C.E.
 Huffman